amigniox/robust_forecasting/README.md

 ---
 ## Demo: inference from the deployed model endpoint
-Please visit [my web app](http://www.cloudsage.xyz/ "www.cloudsage.xyz") to check prediction results of my deployed mode.
+Please visit my web app [www.cloudsage.xyz](http://www.cloudsage.xyz/ "www.cloudsage.xyz") to check how the forecasting works with the deployed model.

 ---
 ## What's included in this repo: